yoshisuga/MAME4iOS/README.md

 * first import a *software list xml* file, you can find these files [here](https://github.com/mamedev/mame/tree/master/hash)
     - you can also copy software list xml files *by hand* to the `hash` directory.
-* you might be tempted to just import *all* software list files, dont do that, it will waste diskspace on your device, and cause `MAME4iOS` to do extra work.
+* you might be tempted to just import *all* software list files, **dont** do that, it will waste diskspace on your device, and cause `MAME4iOS` to do extra work.
 * after you have imported the software list xml files, you can import `ZIP` files containing software.

-The name of the `ZIP` file *or* the subdirectory path in the `ZIP` file needs to match the name of a software list.
+If the name of the `ZIP` file *or* the subdirectory path in the `ZIP` matches the name of a software list, it will be imported directly, otherwise all software lists will be searched for a match.

 example zip file(s)
 ```